drwetter/testssl.sh/doc/testssl.1.md

 * 252 (ERR_FNAMEPARSE)  Input file couldn't be parsed
 * 253 (ERR_FCREATE)     Output file couldn't be created
 * 254 (ERR_CMDLINE)     Cmd line couldn't be parsed
-* 255 (ERR_BASH )       Bash version incorrect
+* 255 (ERR_BASH)       Bash version incorrect

 ## FILES

-**etc/\*pem**               These are the certificate stores from Apple, Linux, Mozilla Firefox, Windows.
+**etc/\*pem**               are the certificate stores from Apple, Linux, Mozilla Firefox, Windows and Java.

-**etc/client-simulation.txt**  Client simulation data.
+**etc/client-simulation.txt**  contains client simulation data.

-**etc/cipher-mapping.txt**  Provides a mandatory file with mapping from OpenSSL cipher suites names to the ones from IANA / used in the RFCs.
+**etc/cipher-mapping.txt**  provides a mandatory file with mapping from OpenSSL cipher suites names to the ones from IANA / used in the RFCs.

-**etc/tls_data.txt**        Provides a mandatory file for ciphers (bash sockets) and key material.
+**etc/tls_data.txt**        provides a mandatory file for ciphers (bash sockets) and key material.

 ## AUTHORS